annaolszowy27/myawesomesemester/_courses/course-05.md

 ### Research interests

 Michalisin's areas of interest to teach include Sales, Marketing, B2B Sales, and Sales Management.
+He also wrote his own book which gives motivational messages, implies people should build confidence, and helps readers try to better themselves.

 ### Publications

-List a few of your professor's notable publications (articles, books, book chapters).
-A simple bulleted list works well:

-- Citation or title of a representative publication
-- Citation or title of another publication
+His book:

+- In The Arena: From the Boardroom to the Classroom by Mark Michalisin

 ### Service and outreach

-Describe any service or outreach work your professor is involved in — committee work, community partnerships, public scholarship, mentoring programs, or similar efforts beyond their research and teaching.
+When Professor Michalisin isn't teaching, he is helping serve as Associate Director for VT Sales Center.